alexanderpalsson/simpleOsrmApp/README.md

 `Make server` will start a simple rest server on port :8080

 ### API spec </br>
-* `GET /routes`  returns the fastest duration with car between a source and multiple destinations.
+* `GET /routes`  returns the fastest duration with car between a source point and multiple destinations.

     Query Params:
   - `src` - source location (customer's home), only one can be provided.